-Rescue medications, although an important part of asthma treatment, can be overused.
-Talk with your doctor about how often your child uses the rescue medication.
-If it's too often, the doctor also might prescribe a controller medicine, designed to prevent asthma flare-ups from happening.
+Quick-relief medications, although an important part of asthma treatment, can be overused.
+Talk with your doctor about how often your child uses them.
+If it's too often, the doctor also might prescribe a long-term control medicine to help prevent asthma flare-ups from happening.

-Because airways can be inflamed even in between flare-ups, controller medications might be needed to prevent unexpected asthma flare-ups.
-Slower-acting controller medicines can take days to weeks to start working, but when they do, they prevent airway inflammation and keep the lungs from making too much mucus.
+Because airways can be inflamed even in between flare-ups, long-term control medicines might be needed to prevent unexpected asthma flare-ups.
+These slower-acting medicines can take days to weeks to start working, but when they do, they prevent airway inflammation and keep the lungs from making too much mucus.

-There are a variety of controller medications, but inhaled corticosteroids are most common.
+There are a variety of long-term control medicines, but inhaled corticosteroids are the most common.
 They're usually given through an inhaler or nebulizer.
 Despite their name, corticosteroids are not the same as performance-enhancing steroids used by athletes.
-They're a safe and proven form of treatment for asthma.
+They're a safe and proven form of asthma treatment.

-In fact, inhaled corticosteroids are the preferred long-term treatment for kids with frequent asthma symptoms.
+In fact, inhaled corticosteroids are the preferred long-term treatment for kids who have asthma symptoms often.
 Research shows that they improve asthma control and their risk of causing long-term negative effects is minimal.
 (But corticosteroids that are swallowed in liquid or pill form can cause side effects if used daily over a long period of time.)

-Long-acting bronchodilators also can be used as controller medications.
+Long-acting bronchodilators also can be used as control medicines.
 These relax the muscles of the airways for up to 12 hours, but can't be used for quick relief of symptoms because they don't start to work immediately.

-Even if your child takes controller medicine regularly, rescue medication will still be needed to handle flare-ups when they occur.
+Even if your child takes long-term control medicine regularly, quick-relief medicine will still be needed to handle flare-ups when they happen.

 Working With the Doctor

-Your doctor will determine which type of medicine your child needs based on the frequency and severity of asthma symptoms.
-Be sure to report any concerns or changes in the symptoms to help your doctor select the best course of treatment.
-Both the type and dosage of medication needed are likely to change to continue giving your child the best quality of life and prevent flare-ups.
+Your doctor will decide which type of medicine your child needs based on the severity of asthma symptoms and how often they happen.
+Be sure to report any concerns or changes in the symptoms to help your doctor find the best treatment.
+Both the type and dosage of medicine needed are likely to change over time.

-You're an important player in your child's asthma treatment.
+You play an important part in your child's asthma treatment.
 For example, you can track how well the medicine is working by using a peak flow meter.
 You also can record information in an asthma diary and ask your doctor to create an asthma action plan, if you don't already have one.